-"Off for the Lofty Shaded Hills and Cooling Mountain Rills" advertisement, Handbook of Colorado, pp. 8-9 (1897).
+"Off for the Lofty Shaded Hills and Cooling Mountain Rills" advertisement, Handbook of Colorado, pp. 8-9, 1897.
+Courtesy of Newberry Library Chicago.
 CB&Q Misc.
 Bx. #1.

 Used with permission of the Newberry Library.
-With questions about reuse of this image, contact the Newberry Library.
+With questions about reuse of this image, contact the Newberry Library .